MARLEY-MC/marley/docs/dev_docs.rst

 in which Doxygen is installed.
 To create the HTML files, simply execute
 ::

-   make docs
+   make doxygen

 from within the ``build/`` folder.
-After Doxygen executes, open the file ``doxygen/html/index.html`` in a browser to view the local copy of the API documentation website.
+After Doxygen executes, open the file ``docs/_build/html/doxygen/index.html`` in a browser to view the local copy of the API documentation website.

 With the exception of the API webpages described above, all other content for the official MARLEY website (http://www.marleygen.org) is produced from a set of text files stored in the ``docs/`` folder of the source code tree.
 These text files are written in the `reStructuredText
 <https://docutils.sourceforge.io/rst.html>`__ (reST) markup language.
 The
 `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`__ documentation
 generator is used with the `Guzzle theme